hrishin/Downloader/README.md

 "https://s3.ap-south-1.amazonaws.com/hriships/HrishikeshShinde_resume.pdf,
 ftp://anonymous:myemailname@ftp.hq.nasa.gov/pub/astrophysics/FTP_Instructions.txt"
 ```
+Note:
-Note: For FTP if reources are protected with username/password, please use the correct URl symatics accodingly (as shown
+* For FTP if reources are protected with username/password, please use the correct URl symatics accodingly (as shown
 in above example) otherwise resource would not get download

-Note: For -s swicth, value CSV string must be wrapped in double quotes
+* For -s swicth, value CSV string must be wrapped in double quotes

+For help
 ```
 java -jar downloader-0.0.1.jar -h
 ```